andrew/ultimate-awesome/README.md

 - [awesome-conferences](https://github.com/kongr45gpen/awesome-conferences) - An awesome list of open-source software useful for organising conferences, symposia, workshops and all kinds of events.
 - [awesome-repositories](https://github.com/kordood/awesome-repositories) - 공부하기에 심도있는, 체계적인, 흥미로운 깃허브 레포지토리 모음 (A collection of in-depth, systematic, or interested GitHub repositories to study).
 - [practice-c-programming-projects](https://github.com/labex-labs/practice-c-programming-projects) - [Practice C Programming Projects] This repository collects 19 of programming projects for C. C is a general-purpose, procedural computer programming language supporting structured programming, lexical variable scope, and recursion, with a static type system.
 By design, C provides constructs that .
-- [practice-javascript-programming-projects](https://github.com/labex-labs/practice-javascript-programming-projects) - [Practice JavaScript Programming Projects] This repository collects 105 of programming projects for JavaScript.
-JavaScript is a programming language that can be used to create interactive web pages.
-Every modern web browser has built-in support for JavaScript, so it's easy to get started with thi.
+- [practice-javascript-programming-projects](https://github.com/labex-labs/practice-javascript-programming-projects) - Practice JavaScript Programming Projects | This repo collects 104 of programming projects for JavaScript.
+JavaScript is the programming language of the web.
+This Skill Tree presents a systematic approach to learning JavaScript.
+Designed for web development beginners, it provides a clear roadmap t.
 - [awesome-inspiration](https://github.com/lancejpollard/awesome-inspiration) - These are all projects to gain inspiration from for implementation, in various programming languages.
 - [awesome-starlark](https://github.com/laurentlb/awesome-starlark) - A list of awesome things related to the Starlark language.
 - [sickTools](https://github.com/Lawlez/sickTools) - A collection of useful, special, or just cool tools to use and try to get more done in less time.